Challenges faced by Indian startups

 Explanation of the problem

 There are thousands of startups competing for funding, talent, and customers in India’s startup ecosystem.
-From e-commerce and fintech to healthcare and education, the competition is fierce.
+From e-commerce and fintech to healthcare and education, the competition is fierce across all sectors.

 Strategies for standing out in a competitive market

-Following are some of the points which can be taken up by startups for standing out in the competitive market:
+The following are some of the points that can be taken up by startups for standing out in the competitive market:

 1. Center around specialty markets and deal with extraordinary offers.